 Government's proactive and fast track measures to safeguard its people, economy, trade and industry against the wild tide of pandemic COVID-19 are appreciable.
 We appreciate the extensive relief measures announced by Hon'ble Finance Minister, Smt Nirmala Sitharaman ji as part of Rs 20 lakh crore stimulus package in 5 tranches to support Indian Economy's fight against pandemic COVID-19.
 Measures announced to mitigate the daunting impact, on economy's most vulnerable sector MSMEs, caused by pandemic COVID-19 and further strengthen Indian economies backbone and giving it a fresh start is a major breakthrough.
-Going ahead, it is suggested to defer the EMIs of the term-loans for 6 months, special interest subvention @ 3% in loans to MSMEs; to abolish all fixed charges of all the utilities and defer all utilities' bills by 3 months are crucial at this juncture.
+Going ahead, it is suggested to provide a special interest subvention @ 3% in loans to MSMEs; to abolish all fixed charges of all the utilities and defer all utilities' bills by 3 months are crucial at this juncture.